Bio

 Finally we even asked God himself to narrate the end days during a nuclear holocaust in Las Vegas — a song written for Joakim Andersen as a token of gratitude for his many in-depth reviews of our music.
 It was the reversal of Genesis.
 God was alone again.

 Midnight Oracle marked the end of the introspective years that saw Gospel X, Stray Wolf and Malaise.
 We had freed ourselves from political polarization and stared into the darkness long enough to actually see the path leading to the other side.
 It was time for yet another great shift to something new and inspiring.
 We felt the long-lost surge of creative joy once again.
-It was time to burn like the sun.
+It was time to shine like the sun.

 Guerilla Poetry (2024)

 After defiance and introspection, we headed straight into the sound we had on the demo recordings before 2016.
-2024 was the official start of our gritty years.

 Garage Rock In Transition — GRIT — was the genre name we picked for our 2024 album.
 We had never had any good name for the music we made, Brett Stevens had settled for “nearly indescribable” in a 2018 interview.
 GRIT was a philosophy that summed up the core: low budget, small-scale, unclean, raw, authentic, intense, poetic.
 Just a microphone, an electric guitar, a bass guitar, and lots of distortion.